The world's 5 biggest refugee crises

 Read on to learn more about where the refugee crisis is hitting the hardest, and how you can help.

 The Syria crisis has accelerated more dramatically than any crisis on earth, and Syrians continue to be the largest forcibly displaced population in the world.
 After war erupted in March 2011, it took two years for 1 million people to be displaced.
 Another million were displaced within six months.
-Now eight years on, more than half of the pre-war population has been internally displaced or forced to seek safety in neighbouring countries.
-That’s more than 11 million people on the run, including some 6.7 million people who have escaped across the borders.
+Now nine years on, more than half of the pre-war population has been internally displaced or forced to seek safety in neighbouring countries.
+That’s more than 13.2 million people on the run, including more than 6.6 million people who have escaped across the borders.

-Mercy Corps is reaching hundreds of thousands of people throughout Syria per month with urgently needed food, water, blankets and other essential supplies.
+In 2019, Mercy Corps provided assistance to 1.48 million people all across Syria with urgently needed food, water, blankets and other essential supplies.

 We’re also working to reach the millions of Syrian refugees now living in other countries.
 In a colorful classroom in Jordan’s Za’atari refugee camp, 12-year-old Joury paints a picture of a garden.
 It’s a place she remembers from Syria, with tall trees that linger in her memory from visits there with her grandmother.

 “In Syria I wanted to be an artist, but I didn’t know how to draw,” she says.
-“I learned how to draw at Mercy Corps [youth center programme].”
+“I learned how to draw at Mercy Corps [youth centre programme].”

 “When I am thinking of anything, I just like to draw it.
 I feel comfortable when I draw.”